Sofia-Ortega/ParallelComputingProject/Report.md

 ## Mergesort Analysis and PerformanceEval/Plots

+**We realized too late that the Merge Sort Plots have transparent axis backgrounds - if you're unable to view it, please try viewing the plots by turning on light mode in your browser or IDE, as this should resolve the problem.
+We apologize for any inconvenience this may cause.**

 ### Strong Scaling

 I used the strong scaling PerformanceEval/Plots for the input size of 2^28 for my analysis.
 I wanted to look at the largest input size to get the best understanding of how well the algorithm scales.